Life in the Sixth Form

 Health & Wellbeing

-A confidential counselling service is available for students in the Sixth Form with our wellbeing mentor who is based in the sixth form centre most days.
-Counselling offers the opportunity to think and talk about specific problems and look at ways to address issues.
+A confidential counselling service is available for students in the Sixth Form with our team of wellbeing practitioners who are based at the Sixth Form Centre.

 Child Protection and Safeguarding

 The Academy and staff have a general duty to ensure the safety and protection of vulnerable students under 18 years of age who are suffering, or who are likely to suffer, significant harm.
 This duty also extends to vulnerable students over 18 years old.
 Staff have received training in recognising students who may be at risk and need support and the Academy works closely with other external agencies to support students who may experience difficulties.
-The Designated Child Protection Officer in Sixth Form is Mr Baker who is the Assistant Head of Academy (Post 16) and Dr Grossman who is Head of year 12.
+The Designated Child Protection Officer in Sixth Form is Dr Grossman who is Head of Year 12.
 Any enquiries regarding matters of child protection and safeguarding should be referred to them.